Home

 If you like fish and mushrooms, you're all set with getting your vitamin D. When we were little, we always took cod liver oil supplements.
 That's what we did every morning - took a multivitamin and a cod liver oil chewable tablet.
 Who knows, maybe they helped.

-Raw fish isn't one of my favorite things, (Cir's either), so we are obviously not getting it from that source.
-We do take cod liver oil, though not as consistently as we should.
+Raw fish, at least not catfish and herring, isn't one of my favorite things, (Cir's either), so we are not getting it from that source.
+Although we do love sushi from the local health food store now and then.
+We take cod liver oil, though not as consistently as we should.
 Our oldest daughter bought us a bottle so we really have no excuse.
+We eat salmon patties at least three or four times a month.
+And we just had our first experience with mackerel in a pasta dish with sautéed carrots, tomatoes, and onions.
+It was very good, I must admit.

 The list is pretty short, so if you don't like most of the things on the list, you're in a bit of trouble.
 You will probably have to take some type of supplements.
 The supplement cholicalciferol is vitamin D3 and is what you should look for.
 (Our bottle actually says vitamin D3 - if yours doesn't and just says D, read the label on the back to make sure).